Office of Legal Affairs

 CDCR does not accept service of process for non-work-related matters involving CDCR employees.
-You may contact your local law enforcement agency for assistance with service of process in non-work-related matters.
+You may contact your local law enforcement agency for assistance with service of process for non-work-related matters.

-Question: Does OLA have any say on who gets paroled?
+Question: Does OLA have any say about who gets paroled?

-Answer: No, that is determined by statute for determinately sentenced prisoner or by the Board of Parole Hearings (in the case of inmates sentenced to life terms).
-More information may be found at BPH’s website. http://www.cdcr.ca.gov/Divisions_Boards/BOPH/index.html.
+Answer: No, that is determined by statute for determinately sentenced prisoners or by the Board of Parole Hearings (BPH) for inmates sentenced to life terms.
+More information may be found at BPH’s website: /BOPH/.

 Question: Does CDCR have a Victim’s Assistance Office?